-Substantial improvement means any combination of permitted repaint, reconstruction, alteration, or improvements to a building, taking place during a ten-year period, in which the cumulative cost equals or exceeds 50 percent of the market value or the structure prior to the improvement.
-The market value of the building means:
+Substantial improvement means any reconstruction, rehabilitation, addition or other improvement to a structure, taking place during a ten-year period, where the cumulative cost equals or exceeds 50 percent of the market value or the structure prior to the improvement.
+The market value of the structure means:

-- (1) The appraised value of the structure as determined by the county tax assessor prior to the start of the initial repair or improvement; or - (2) In the case of damage, the value of the structure prior to the damage occurring, this term includes structures which have incurred "substantial damage" regardless of the actual amount of repair work performed.
+- (1) The appraised value of the structure as determined by the county tax assessor prior to the start of the initial repair or improvement; or - (2) In the case of damage, the value of the structure prior to the damage occurring.

-For the purposes of this definition, the term "substantial improvement" is considered to occur when the first alteration of any wall, ceiling, floor system, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the building.
-The term does not however, include those improvements of a building required to comply with existing health, sanitary, or safety code specifications which are solely necessary to ensure safe living conditions, which have been pre-identified by the code enforcement official, and not solely triggered by an improvement or repair project.
+This term includes structures which have incurred "substantial damage", regardless of the actual repair work performed.
+The term does not however, include those improvements of a building required to comply with existing health, sanitary, or safety code specifications which are solely necessary to ensure safe living conditions, that have been pre-identified by the code enforcement official, and are not solely triggered by an improvement or repair project.

-Substantially improved existing manufactured horn part or subdivision means the repair, reconstruction, rehabilitation or improvement of the streets, utilities and pads equals or exceeds 50 percent of the value of the streets, utilities and pads before the repair, reconstruction or improvement commenced.
+Substantially improved existing manufactured home park or subdivision means the repair, reconstruction, rehabilitation or improvement of the streets, utilities and pads equals or exceeds 50 percent of the value of the streets, utilities and pads before the repair, reconstruction or improvement commenced.

-Variance means a grant of relief from the requirements of this article that permits construction in a manner otherwise prohibited by this article.
+Variance means a grant of relief from the requirements of this article.

-Violation means the failure of a structure or other development to be fully compliant with the county floodplain management regulations.
-A structure or other development without the elevation certificate, other certificates, or other evidence of compliance required in this article is presumed to be in violation until such time as that documentation is provided.
+Violation means the failure of a structure or other development to be fully compliant with the requirements of this article.
+A structure or other development without the elevation certificate, other certificates, or other evidence of compliance required in this article is presumed to be in violation until such time as documentation is provided.

 Sec.
-104-85.
-General provisions.
+104-85. - General provisions.